vxnuaj/NEOCORTEX/Neurons/Computers/Reads/COMPUTING MACHINERY AND INTELLIGENCE.md

 > _And logic_

-This process can be scaled up to mimic the actions of a human very closely, to perform complex calculations and tasks that resemble human thought processes.
+This process can be scaled up to mimic the actions of a human very closely, to perform complex calculations and tasks that resemble human thought processes.[^1]

-The *book of instructions* is fictional for a human as we remember what we have to do, but for a computer, they need this *book of instructions*
+The *book of instructions* is fictional for a human as we remember what we have to do, but for a computer, they need this *book of instructions* to program the machine to do an operation.

+> *Interesting, if all computation can be built on this type of foundational logic, including intelligence, creativity, etc, the case would then be that those mental qualities are purely physical and deterministic in a sense.*

+A variant of this computer is a computer with a random element, where instructions involve a random number.
+This type of machine is commonly described as having "free will", given the seemingly randomness in human decision making.

+But it is typically difficult to distinguish one from the other as it can be produced with deterministic devices, such as making choices depend on digits of a decimal.

+> *What if we're like this at the fundamental level but we don't know it.
+> What if our behavior is ultimately deterministic and our free will is an illusion?
+>
+> But then of course there may be emergent properties, there might be a type of radical locality within individual neurons and even on a lower level that give rise to different levels consciousness and intelligence at higher scales.*

+The idea of a digital computer is very old and it need not rely on electricity (i.e., [Charles Babbage Analytical Engine](https://www.youtube.com/watch?v=BlbQsKpq3Ak)), the electricity is just a means for faster computation but a computer can be entirely constructed out of cards and wheels while still performing the same computation but of course at an extremely slow rate.

+> *The thought experiment is about imagining a computer that has an infinite amount of time and an infinite amount of resources (paper).
+This type of computer can compute any operation that it is given and that exists per the laws of physics.[^1]*

+Computers then may be classified as discrete.
+Then it seems that the initial state of the computer can be used to describe all possible future states, (i.e., Laplace's View)

+[^1]: As of course, that seems to be the only bounds to knowledge